Your Future, Front and Centre.

 In the most recent National Survey of Student Engagement (NSSE), Centre exceeded the national average in all of NSSE’s four key measures: academic challenge, experience with faculty, learning with peers, and campus environment.

 Centre particularly excels in enriching educational experiences.
-For example, 77% of students had participated in some form of internship, field experience, or the like, and 93% reported actual participation in cocurricular activities.
+For example, 93% of students have participated in some form of internship, field experience, or the like, and 94% reported participation in cocurricular activities.